trussworks/Engineering-Playbook/infrasec/tutorials/atlantis.md

 Although this decision is outside the scope of this tutorial, we can consult [the ADR in legendary waddle on robot accounts](https://github.com/trussworks/legendary-waddle/blob/344b8c54218e553d778cf5c07ce5f915bb7157a9/docs/adr/0002-robot-accounts.md) and this [ADR on key rotation consequences regarding creating a user](https://github.com/trussworks/legendary-waddle/blob/344b8c54218e553d778cf5c07ce5f915bb7157a9/docs/technical-design/aws-iam-key-rotation.md#implementation) to make our decision.

-1. Make sure we've got an email we can associate with Atlantis to recieve notifications, etc. On milmove we were able to associate our pre-existing `dp3.us` email address and use `dp3-integrations+atlantis@truss.works` to associate with the Atlantis role created in the next step.
+1. Make sure we've got an email we can associate with Atlantis to recieve notifications, etc. On milmove we were able to associate our pre-existing email address and use `myProjectEmail-integrations+atlantis@truss.works` to associate with the Atlantis role created in the next step.

-1. Generate a new SSH key per [GitHub's documentation](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key).
+2. Generate a new SSH key per [GitHub's documentation](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key).

-1. Next, add the key as a [Deploy Key](https://docs.github.com/en/developers/overview/managing-deploy-keys#deploy-keys), following GitHub Docs.
+3. Next, add the key as a [Deploy Key](https://docs.github.com/en/developers/overview/managing-deploy-keys#deploy-keys), following GitHub Docs.
 As we can see, the first step in the setup is to "Run the `ssh-keygen` procedure" on our server, which we did in the previous step.
 Note that the act of adding the deploy key is done in the GUI for the repo associated with the location we'd like to deploy Atlantis in.
-In our case, we're in `transcom/transcom-infrasec-gov` because we're deploying to the `exp` account first.
+In our example we're deploying to the `exp` account first.
 Go to the GitHub repo, click on Settings, and then click on "Deploy keys".
 Check the box to "Allow write access."

     We can `cat` our `id_ed25519.pub` to see our public key.
 It will look something like

     ```bash
-    ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIErcI6OvZmjDqdzucoaLEndRx2DWfPVUKR9aF27ijH6V dp3-integrations+atlantis@truss.works
+    ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIErcI6OvZmjDqdzucoaLEndRx2DWfPVUKR9aF27ijH6V myProjectEmail-integrations+atlantis@truss.works
     ```

     GitHub will send an email to our chosen email address to confirm we succesfully addted the key.